 These all put strain on your eyes, especially if the lighting is bad.
 So you’re not only not getting the benefit of the healing sleep, you’re adding to already strained eyes.

 Exercise is another important aspect of eye health.
 People who stay healthy and active are less likely to develop macular degeneration and other forms of age-related vision problems.
 So make sure that you get your exercise today.
 Walk to the store or work if possible, take the stairs instead of the elevator, or make time for a walk in the park, your eyes will thank you.
 You never know, more exercise may even help you to sleep better.

 We can’t emphasize to much the importance of a good diet when it comes to your vision health.
 However, we understand that you may not have the time, energy, or money to make sure that you get all the foods that are necessary for strong, healthy eyes.
 Another way to ensure that you receive all the vitamins and nutrients that your eyes need is an eye vitamin or eye supplement.

 While these will work, improving your diet naturally is a better source for the nutrients your eye need.
 For more information about the foods high in these nutrients see our post, “Natural Eye Health Starts and Ends with Your Diet“.

-There are also simple, easy to do eye exercises that can help your vision.
-We have developed the Rebuild Your Vision Program to help people naturally strengthen their vision.
-Whether you are currently having vision issues or just want to ensure that your vision stays strong and healthy this program can help.
+Whether you are currently having vision issues or just want to ensure that your vision stays strong and healthy, taking daily eye vitamins can help.